Exonerated: September 30, 2008

-After a young woman was awoken by an intruder in her family’s home and raped in the early hours of the morning, she identified Arthur Johnson as her assailant.
+After a young woman was awoken and raped by an intruder in the early hours of the morning, she identified Arthur Johnson as her assailant.
 Mr. Johnson was then arrested for burglary and aggravated rape on July 9, 1992 in Sunflower County, Mississippi.
 Despite a lack of any physical evidence linking him to the crime, he was convicted after a two-day trial in 1993.

 IPNO began seeking DNA testing in Mr. Johnson’s case in August 2005.
 In November 2007, he was completely excluded as the donor of male DNA found on the victim’s underwear and shorts that she had put on after she was raped.